niallw23/pands-project/README.md

 ## Downloading the data set
 To use the data set, the first step was to download it.
 I looked at some examples where it was fed in through a URL but after watching the lecture videos and doing some more research (googling), I decided to save it locally as a csv file and work from there.
 I used this link and some helpful code to know it was working. [^3]

+## The first task - Output a summary of each variable to a single text file
+My approach to the project was to carry out the recommended tasks first before trying to potentially perform any of my own analyses.
+To do this my research and our earlier lectures pointed me to the describe()[^4] function in pandas as opposed to trying to do my own summaries.
+As my data is numeric, when we get the summary it produces the count, mean, standard deviation, minimum value, 25/50/75 percentile marks and the maximum value.
+The example reading I looked at used the Californian housing market as a big data set - so it seemed like the best way for me to write a summary of my large data set. [^5]